M66B/FairEmail/FAQ.md

 The maximum message text is 1,500 characters, which includes HTML formatting tags.

+This feature is available since version 1.1985.
 This feature is not available in the Play store version of the app.

 Sending protected text is a pro feature, decrypting protected text is a free feature.